Pseudomanifold/Aleph/README.md

 # Documentation

 [Documentation](https://submanifold.github.io/Aleph) of the main features, including some tutorials, is available on GitHub.
+If you want to delve into the code, the `examples` subdirectory is a good starting point.

 # License